Hasnain7861/scholarship-tracker/README.md

 # 🎓 Scholarship Finder

 Scholarship Finder is a web application designed to help students discover, track, and manage scholarships tailored to their profiles.
-With a clean and intuitive interface, Scholarship Finder empowers students by simplifying the process of finding scholarships, organizing documents, and monitoring application progress.
+With a clean and intuitive interface, Scholarship Finder allows students to simplify the process of finding scholarships, organizing documents, and monitoring application progress.

 ## 🚀 Features